richardstartin/richardstartin.github.io/_posts/2022-03-07-range-bitmap-index.md

 RoaringBitmap intersection = RoarinBitmap.and(context, range);
 ```

-The following is equivalent to the code above, but what's below is more efficient because it doesn't need to materialise and intermediate bitmap and skips doing range evaluations where the intersection would definitely be empty:
+The following is equivalent to the code above, but what's below is more efficient because it doesn't need to materialise an intermediate bitmap and skips doing range evaluations where the intersection would definitely be empty:

 ```java
 RangeBitmap rangeBitmap = createRangeBitmap();